Last updated - 27th March 2017

 Blocking Bots to Protect your Sites

 There are many back link discovery services out there that can reveal your money site back-links to your competitors.
-You can use a premium plugin like Spyder Spanker, but you can achieve the main blocks with a simple bit of code in your .htaccess files (if you have modrewrite installed and enabled on your server).
+You can edit .htaccess or you can use a plugin.

-If you would prefer to use a plugin, I have found a very good one called Link Privacy which is completely free and is working for me very well at the moment.
-I’d suggest this is the best solution to protect your back-links.
+If you would prefer to use a plugin, I have found a very good one called Spider Blocker which is completely free and is working for me very well at the moment.
+I’d suggest this is the best solution to protect your backlinks.

 If you prefer to use the .htaccess method, the code is below.